-Anglian Water's Water Resources Management Plans to 2040 demonstrates how sufficient water for future growth will be provided and therefore water supply is not a strategic constraint to development through appropriate supply and demand measures.
+Anglian Water's Current Water Resources Management Plan runss to 2040 (with the draft Water Resources Management Plan 2019 having been consulted on in Spring 2018 running to 2045).
+This demonstrates how sufficient water for future growth will be provided and therefore water supply is not a strategic constraint to development through appropriate supply and demand measures.
 Consideration is given to reducing the potential demand for water before proposing supply measures.